MdRezaV/v2ray-tools/README.md

 # V2Ray Tools Collection

-A set of command-line tools for managing V2Ray configurations – downloading subscriptions, sorting by country, filtering by address patterns, and mapping IP addresses to countries.
+A set of command-line tools for managing V2Ray configurations – downloading subscriptions, sorting by country, filtering by address patterns, mapping IP addresses to countries, and converting Telegram proxy links to v2ray-compatible URLs.

 ## Tools